jckeyes/kotlin-introduction/README.md

 # Introduction to Kotlin [![Build Status](https://travis-ci.org/cah-johnkeyes/kotlin-introduction.svg?branch=master)](https://travis-ci.org/cah-johnkeyes/kotlin-introduction)

-A basic introduction to the fun the is the Kotlin programming language.
+A basic introduction to the fun the that is the Kotlin programming language.

 # What is Kotlin?
 Kotlin is a statically type language on the JVM. http://kotlinlang.org/